steinkellnersimon/rps/README.md

 # Corona Rock Paper Scissors
-Play rock paper scissors corona edition online:
+Play rock paper scissors corona/remote edition online:

 http://rock-paper-scissors.fun/

+It was created as we only had 8 hours to create a small fun project.
 The Backend is using WebSockets to communicate in Web-Realtime using Javalin and Kotlin.
 Feel free to advance upon our creation.

-You will only find bots (which pick their choice absolutely randomly) as enemies if no other enemy is found.
+Bots will only be found as enemies if no other enemy is found.
+They only pick their choices pseudo-randomly.

 You can check out the web-content in src/main/resources/